On This Page

 - Your application can now use these tokens to call the resource server (for example an API) on behalf of the user.

-For more information on the authorization code flow, including why to use it, see our OAuth 2.0 overview.
+See our OAuth 2.0 overview for more information on the Authorization Code flow, including why to use it.

 If you need help or have an issue, post a question in our Developer Forum (opens new window).